 2. From Hanoi to Sapa by Luxury VIP Bus

 Want to stay in your own “private room” on a bus?
 Consider taking the luxury VIP bus.
-It’s the Business Class of sleeper buses since it has lie-flat seats.
+It’s the Business Class sleeper buses since it has lie-flat seats.
 You can stretch out your legs and body to rest during your ride.

-This bus only has 20 seats, an upper and lower level.
 Each of the private rooms is equipped with USB plugs to charge your devices, a TV, reading lights, a pillow, and a blanket.
 When we took this option, we didn’t test if the TV worked or not.
-If you want privacy from your neighbors, you can close the curtains.
+Some of the buses offer wifi onboard.

-Everyone receives a bottle of water and a wet napkin.
 Food is not allowed on the bus and the driver will ask you to put the snack in the undercarriage storage.
 Otherwise, hide your snacks in your bag/backpack to carry onto the bus.
+You can eat your snacks at the rest stops.

 Large luggage is stored in the undercarriage storage and is accessible once you reach Sapa.

-What we enjoyed about this VIP bus ride was that the bus was quiet.
 The cost is higher than the sleeper bus, so riders are more respectful of the noise.
 It could also be due to the early morning start as we waited at the meeting point at 6:30am and the bus departed at 6:45am.
-As a heads up, it took almost 7 hours to arrive in Sapa.

 Cost: $20-$22 per person